Installation on MacOS

 Setup

-Please run the install_mac.sh script in the root folder.
+Please run the install_mac.sh script in the installed folder (if you followed the instructions ~/green-metrics-tool).

 This script will: